 Back at the Mall de Sol, wonder of wonders, we were able to find hiking boots in our sizes, and at reasonable prices!
 Flushed with success, we grabbed a $3 cab (again, at the official cab pickup spot for the mall) out to the San Marino Mall, to meet our friends at an excellent Peruvian restaurant, Secundo Muelle.

 After a wonderful meal and great company, we performed our next death-defying feat!
 We walked a few blocks to a pet store to buy flea/tick treatment for Rita’s corgi.
 Once more, let me point out, we are not idiots.
 We do not walk around the city wearing a lot of jewelry or watches, we do not have our iPhones out in our hands, and we are not wearing checkered shorts and loud Hawaiian shirts.
 As best we can as obvious gringos, we are dressed much like everyone around us.
 Comfortable, simple clothing, and a small backpack slung over one shoulder.
 Nothing about us screams out “wealth” or “target”.
 I generally have a little cash in my pocket, a little in my wallet, and if we need to carry a lot of cash (like to pay for a medical procedure) I use a money belt.
-Also, the places where we walk around are really not very dangerous places.
+Also, the places where we walk around are really not very dangerous neighborhoods.

 The area we are talking about now has two malls across the street from each other, San Marino and Policentro.
-We had time to check out a few stores in Policentro before heading across just one more street to the Kennedy Hospital, for Rita’s consultation appointment.
+We had time to check out a few stores in Policentro before heading across just one more street to the Kennedy Clinica Hospital, for Rita’s consultation appointment.
 Doctor’s appointments in Ecuador are a little different from in the US.
 This was technically a one-year followup visit.
 First, there are the handshakes and hugs (for me), kisses and hugs (for Rita), then we sit and talk for a while.
 We talked about everything except of course the reason for the visit.
 We covered how our kids are doing, grandkids, the doctor told us about his recent award, his farm outside of Guayaquil, and we talked about our plans to hike the Inca Trail next year.
 That of course led to places he had visited in South America, and then finally, after about 45 minutes, he asked Rita how she was feeling.
 There was perhaps a five-minute exam, then after telling her she was fine, check back in after 6 months, we talked for about another 45 minutes.

-Another $6.28 cents and a couple of uneventful hours later, we were back in Ballenita for the last leg, this time taking a $5 cab, since the local buses leaving the Terminal change their schedule after 8pm and it take forever to get back to Salinas on the #11 late at night.
+Another $6.28 cents and a couple of uneventful hours later, we were back in Ballenita for the last leg, this time taking a $5 cab home, since the local buses leaving the Terminal change their schedule after 8pm and it take forever to get back to Salinas on the #11 late at night.

 Home again, home again, 13 hours after we left, and none the worse for the trip.
 We had two great meals, found everything we were shopping for, and had a terrific time.
 Our total transportation costs for two came to $28.06.